University of Wisconsin

 Our POCUS curriculum began as a TEACH Pathway capstone project.
 Two former residents, Katie Fell, MD, and Tim Rowe, MD, received an education innovation grant to further develop and evaluate it.

-Now, residents get dedicated hands-on time with pocket and portable ultrasounds and standardized patients, and incorporate these skills into their evaluation of patients on wards.
+Now, residents get dedicated hands-on time with pocket and portable ultrasounds and standardized patients, and incorporate these skills when evaluating patients on the wards.

 Leadership